 Many people buy some silver coins as well as some gold too.

 Gold has the advantage of taking up much less space per dollar value than silver.
 Meaning it is easier and cheaper to store.
+Making gold better for holding and transporting large amounts of wealth.
 Gold is also more stable and less volatile than silver.

 Or let us know if you have any more questions or would like a quote for anything in particular.